aleksarad/glowlist-frontend/README.md

 ### Built With ###
 * [Frontend](https://github.com/aleksarad/glowlist-frontend): React, React Bootstrap, React Canvas Draw, Sass, React Color
-* [Backend](https://github.com/aleksarad/glowlist-backend): Ruby On Rails, Postgres DB
+* [Backend](https://github.com/aleksarad/glowlist-backend): Ruby On Rails, PostgreSQL

 ### Features ###
 * JWT Auth
 * User account customization

 ### Improvements & Challenges ###
+* Mobile Layout: While the media queries for mobile browsers render correctly in Chrome DevTools - the app's mobile appearance on an actual mobile device post deployment is less than ideal.
+Will be reworking how the app looks on smaller devices.
 * Canvas responsiveness
 * Would like to add different drawing brushes